hyungkwonko/umato/README.md

 init = "pca"
 ```

 The initialization method to use for the embedding.
 It must be a string or a numpy array.
-If a string is passed it must match one of the following: `init`, `randobm`, `spectral`.
+If a string is passed it must match one of the following: `init`, `random`, `spectral`.

 ```python